 After a fellowship grant has started, the duration may be extended to cover: maternity leave, paternity leave, adoption leave, shared parental leave, paid sick leave, extended jury service, or changes from full-time to part-time working for a Research Fellow in line with the terms and conditions of the fellow’s employment.
 Otherwise, the conditions for extending Fellowship grants are the same as apply to research grants.

 Any request for an extension should be made via the Grant Maintenance facility in Je-S as soon as the required duration is known.
 All requests for extensions must be made before the grant ends.
 Making requests for extensions near the end of the grant, especially where this would move payments to a different financial year, is not encouraged as this increases the risk that we will be unable to accommodate the request within budget restrictions.

 12.3 Maternity, Paternity, Adoption and Parental leave

-Fellows are entitled to take maternity, paternity, adoption or parental leave in accordance with the terms and conditions of the fellow’s employment.
-If requested, consideration will be given to allowing a fellowship grant to be placed in abeyance during the absence of the Research Fellow for maternity, paternity, adoption or parental leave, and the period of the fellowship extended by the period of leave.
-Consideration will be given to requests to continue the fellowship on a flexible or part‐time basis to allow the Research Fellow to meet caring responsibilities.
+Fellows are entitled to take parental leave in accordance with the terms and conditions of their employment.
+We will consider requests for a Fellowship Grant to be placed in abeyance during the absence of the Research Fellow for parental leave, and the period of the Fellowship extended by the period of leave.
+We will also consider requests to continue the Fellowship on a flexible or part-time basis to allow the Research Fellow to meet caring responsibilities.
 More information can be found under RGC 8.3 in the UKRI terms and conditions.